utnet-org/utility-readonly/pytest/tests/loadtest/locust/README.md

 # Locust based load testing

-TLDR: Use [locust](https://locust.io/) to generate transactions against a Near chain and produce statistics.
+TLDR: Use [locust](https://locust.io/) to generate transactions against a unc chain and produce statistics.

 Locust is a python library which we are using to send load to an RPC node.
 How to set up the network under test is outside the scope of this document.
 This is